 - Diet influences anal gas evacuation and gut microbial composition.

 - A proportion of patients complaining of flatulence have increased number of gas evacuations, but the net volume of gas evacuated is within the normal range.

 - Published in Abstracts

-A(H1N1) allergies allergy antibiotics antioxidants autism autoimmune bacteria bias brain CAM cancer cardiovascular coeliac cytokines depression detoxification diet dysbiosis EFAs evidence fatty acids gluten gut gut health IBD IBS immune immunity inflammation microbiome mucosal nutrition obesity pregnancy prevention probiotics regulatory T cells research swine flu treatment virus Vitamin A vitamin D vitamins
+A(H1N1) allergies antibiotics antioxidants autism autoimmune bacteria bias brain CAM cancer cardiovascular coeliac cytokines depression detoxification diet dysbiosis EFAs evidence fatty acids gluten gut gut health IBD IBS immune immunity inflammation microbiome microbiota mucosal nutrition obesity pregnancy prevention probiotics regulatory T cells research swine flu treatment virus Vitamin A vitamin D vitamins